adlnet/MasterObjectModel/MOM_Spec.md

 - **Requested** : Indicates the learner needed or demanded an object or another OICS or learner.
 Requested indicates a comment that is shared with peers as a group or a coach as a trainer.
 The request for coaching or help prompts users to respond giving them coaching credit.
 Can also include a request to take a class or do a course.
 - **Directed** : Indicates the learner was assigned a learning goal by an OICS.
 - **Approved** : Indicates an OICS approved for a requested experience for the given learner
+- **Attended** : Indicates that the actor is present at a virtual or physical event or activity.
+- **Experienced** : Indicates the actor encountered a learning situation where a specific achievement or completion is not applicable.
+- **Mastered** : Indicates the actor has achieved the highest level of comprehension or competency.
+- **Resumed** : Indicates the actor has continued or reopened a suspended learning activity.
+- **Scored** : Indicates the actor has received a numerical value related to their performance within a learning activity.
+- **Suspended** : Indicates that the actor has temporarily halted an activity and will resume at a later time.

 **TLA Level 3:**
 - **Assessed** : Indicates the learner completed assessments in a way that will cause a change in their authoritative learner state.